KemonDream/MacThermalAway/README.md

 - you need to dignose u computer first for any potaintial issue causing heat and throttle, incase of damaging your hardware before appling this repo.
 - eg. Take off the back pack and add some thermal pattles on vrm chips and other heating compounents.
 Reset SMC and common methods may solve your problem.
 - Xcode
-- A basic English reading level for foreign materials reading.(Well at least a patient to figure them out.
-Like this repo written in English, while the writer is a native Chinese.)
+- A basic English reading patience.
 - Stable Global Netwrok Connection
 # Concepts
  ## How CPU's Performance, Power and Heat balance and what can we do? ##